Life Gone Wild

-Life Gone Wild is the first EP by English rock band Asking Alexandria.
+Life Gone Wild is the second EP by English rock band Asking Alexandria.
 It was released on 21 December 2010, through Sumerian Records and contains "Breathless", dubstep remixes of "A Single Moment of Sincerity" and "Not the American Average", two Skid Row covers of "18 and Life" and "Youth Gone Wild", and an unreleased demo version of "I Was Once, Possibly, Maybe, Perhaps a Cowboy King".
 The cover art is similar to the cover of Skid Row's self-titled debut album from 1989.
 The title comes from two Skid Row song titles combined, "18 and Life" and "Youth Gone Wild".